 He was the first non-American to be invited to umpire the Little League World Series in Williamsport, Pennsylvania in 1967 and in 1974.
 He also umpired twice at the Senior Little League World Series in Gary, Indiana.

 He was a founder and served as first president of the B.C.
 Baseball Umpires Association, a position he held from 1974 to 1979.
 He was inducted into the association's hall of fame in 2011.
 The umpires association present the "Doug Hudlin Distinguished Service Award" each year to an umpire in British Columbia.

 Away from the diamond, Doug was a founding director of the B.C.
 Black History Awareness Society (BCBHAS).
 His interest and enthusiasm for the Society's work was largely inspired by the fact that he is the grandson of the earliest Black pioneers, Nancy and Charles Alexander, who arrived in Victoria in 1858 and who started a farm in what is now a suburb of Saanich.
 They had 12 children and 21 grandchildren.
 The Alexander name remains prominent on the South Island.
 Doug prepared a family tree in the mid-1990's, recording more than 400 descendants, among them Kevin Alexander, a great lacrosse star.

-In 2011, as a member of the BCBHAS, Doug was given the honour of introducing Ferguson Jenkins, the first Canadian inducted into the Baseball Hall of Fame, at a public event in Victoria that launched the Ferguson Jenkins commemorative Canada Post stamp.
+In 2011, on behalf of the BCBHAS and along with Canada Post officials; Doug introduced Ferguson Jenkins, the first Canadian inducted into the Baseball Hall of Fame, at a public event in Victoria that launched the Ferguson Jenkins commemorative Canada Post stamp.

 Doug was inducted into the B.C.
 Baseball Umpires Association Hall of Fame in 2011 and inducted posthumously into the Canadian Baseball Hall of Fame in 2017.
-The 21st induction ceremony takes place in June in St. Mary's Ontario.
+The 21st induction ceremony took place in June 2017 in St. Mary's Ontario.